ship-nix/docs/src/account/index.md

 Other stuff that gets deleted:

-- Your custom NixOS images uploaded by ship-nix
+- Your custom NixOS images uploaded by Shipnix
-- Deploy keys that where created via ship-nix if you use the Github integration
+- Deploy keys that where created via Shipnix if you use the Github integration